Remember to cite LawCareers.Net on your application form if you apply to Hill Dickinson LLP.

 - Written exercise

-At Hill Dickinson they understand that their clients, their people and the communities in which they are based are at the heart of everything they do.
+At Hill Dickinson they understand that their clients, their people and their communities are at the heart of everything they do.

 To find out what it is like to work at Hill Dickinson, read the firm's Meet the Lawyer profile.